for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 Due to the severe time constrains of the course, we just have time to deal with the analysis of selection regimes, which may be the topic which is more fit for this course.
-But remember that the interaction of molecular phylogenetics and paleontology & morphological studies is extremely exciting and relies on very serious informatics skills as well.
+But remember that the interaction of molecular phylogenetics and paleontology & morphology is extremely exciting and relies on very serious informatics skills as well.
 I have selected two papers (respectively on [molecular dating](https://doi.org/10.1111/brv.12390) and [comparative methods](https://doi.org/10.1073/pnas.1817794116)), along with two excellent tutorials which you will find in the last section of this class.